Threat and vulnerability management control procedure

 Vulnerability scanning – internal

-Vulnerability scans will be performed weekly or on request by the Cyber Security Operations team using a dedicated service running up-to-date plugins via a business subscription.
+Vulnerability scans will be performed every six hours via the installed agent or on request by the Cyber Security Operations team using a dedicated service running up-to-date plugins via a business subscription.
 Scan results are distributed to operational teams for remediation according to criticality, based on the Common Vulnerability Scoring System (CVSS).
-The Information Security team will oversee the remediation of critical and high vulnerabilities.
+The Information Security team will oversee the remediation of Critical, High or exploitable vulnerabilities.

 Vulnerability scanning – external